JuliaTorrejon/juliatorrejon/docs/documentation/data-structure.md

 # Lists

-!!! info
-    "A list is a collection of items where each item holds a relative position with respect to the others."
+A list is a collection of items where each item holds a relative position with respect to the others.

 The members of a list are commonly refered to as **nodes**.
 When each node holds a reference to the next node in the list, we call this a singly linked list.
 When each node holds a reference to both the next and previous nodes in the list, we call this a doubly linked list.